-This page last updated Aug 8 2014.
-Contents (c) copyright Herb Johnson 2014.
-Content of this Web page was formerly part of my SD Systems S-100 Web page.
-Go to that Web page for more information about SD Systems S-100 cards.
+This page last updated May 12 2020 Contents (c) copyright Herb Johnson 2020.
+Also look at my SD Systems S-100 Web page for more information about SD Systems S-100 cards.

 To email me or to order follow this link.

 To return to my S-100 home page click here.

 I have a number of SD Systems Versafloppy II S-100 controller cards, unused with docs and some software.
 These cards were designed to operate 8-inch or 5.25 inch floppy drives, soft sectored format, single or double density.
 Their S-100 design is I/O mapped, uses two 8-bit unidirectional data buses and 16 address lines, and requires the older-style "phase 1" clock line.
 (YOu can invert the "phase 2" line with a simple LS7404 inverter added to the card.)
 There is no ROM or serial I/O on this card.
 The VF II was sold in two slightly different versions, which are described on this page.

 These Versafloppy II cards were used by SD Systems in their SDOS systems.
 SDOS is similar but NOT identical to CP/M. Those systems used a ROM to support the SDOS BIOS and SDOS format programs, and CP/M's equivalents.
 We have SDOS BIOS and ROM sources, the manual, and various other software, all as described below.
 We offer no warrenties on any of the software below or included with the VF II card.
 But there is plenty of information here to help you use these cards and software and to write your own code.

 CP/M for SD Systems I ran in 1990's

 Bruce Jones' work on the VF II

 commentary and code by Fred Scipione and Chuck Guzis

 8080 code by Denver Hull